getodk/docs/shared-src/docs-syntax-guide.rst

   - *title* is the :ref:`section title (headline) <sections-titles>`

-.. rst:role:: term

-  - Links to items in the :doc:`glossary`
-  - *target* is the term, in the glossary
-  - *title* is the term itself

 **To recap:** If you do not include an explicit ``target``, the text inside the role will be understood as the target, and the anchor text for the link in the output will be the title of the target.

 For example: